Resources to support your practice at every step of the clinical pathway

 - Complement genetic panel

-Both panels will support ongoing patient monitoring and management decisions - ADAMTS13 score is normal and/or PLASMIC
+Both panels will support ongoing patient monitoring and management decisions -

 Core aHUS Panel